 Although these fields are very abstract in themselves, they deal with ideas, structures, and methods of reasoning that have significant practical applications.
 A wide range of students, including many students majoring in STEM disciplines and students who are likely to pursue industry careers in R & D, can expand their horizons and enhance their arsenal of conceptual resources by including a LACSI program or a sequence of LACSI courses in their degrees.

 The courses offered by the Department of Philosophy and Religious Studies that fall under LACSI are:

 The Logic and Cognitive Science Initiative Award was introduced in 2008/9.
-This prize, which includes a cash award, is presented each Spring to the outstanding senior in the BS in Philosophy with a Concentration in Logic, Representation and Reasoning.
-The winners have been as follows:
+This prize, which includes a cash award, is presented in the spring to the outstanding senior in the BS in Philosophy with a Concentration in Logic, Representation and Reasoning.
+The award is not made in years in which there is no senior in the program with an appropriately distinguished record.
+The winners so far have been as follows:

 Every two years, LACSI organizes and hosts a conference on a topic within its fields of interest.
 The topic of the next LACSI conference, which will be in Fall 2015, is still to be decided.

 Previous LACSI Conferences: